Why Choose an Orthodontist for Invisalign®

 Problems with Mail-Order Teeth Aligners

-Choosing an Orthodontist vs. Using Mail-Order Teeth Aligners
+Choosing an Orthodontist vs. Using Mail-Order Aligners

-If you are tempted to consider using mail-order aligners, the American Association of Orthodontists suggests you ask yourself a few questions:
+Before considering mail-order aligners, the American Association of Orthodontists suggests you ask yourself a few questions:

 • Is an orthodontic specialist supervising your treatment?